1803: The Smith and Middleton Families

 Certainly the landscape in 1803 looked markedly different from the college campus we see here today.
 Most notable from the records from the time of Smith family’s tenure here was Margaret Bayard Smith’s remarks about the property in a letter to her sister.
 Smith described the property as:

 "… a good house on the top of a high hill, with high hills all around it, embower'd in woods, thro' an opening of which the Potomack, its shores and Mason's Island are distinctly seen.
 I have never been more charmingly surprised than on seeing this retreat."

 In the late 1830s Mr. Smith sold the property.
 It later passed to James Middleton and then to his son Erasmus J. Middleton, who ran it as a plantation.
-The Middleton family had several slaves—in 1862, there were fourteen running the estate.
-That year, Congress passed legislation which emancipated Washington’s slaves (the Emancipation Act), who thus became the first to be freed by an act of Congress.
+The Middleton family had several slaves—in 1862, these slaves ran the estate.
+That year, Congress passed legislation which emancipated Washington’s slaves (the Emancipation Act).
+The Middleton Estate slaves were thus among the first to be freed by an act of Congress.

 The Smith property, also known as the Middleton Estate, was purchased by the bishops for the purpose of building the University in the 1886.
 The tract of land, acquired by the bishops, consisted of sixty-five acres and cost $29,500.
 The Paulist Fathers, who were among the first to respond when religious communities were invited to affiliate with the new university, occupied the building from 1889 until 1914.
 They called it St. Thomas Aquinas College, and it was renamed St. Thomas Hall when it came to CUA as a dormitory.
 It served in this manner until 1933 when it was repurposed as the School of Social Service.
 The building was demolished in 1970.